Russell-Waterhouse/blog/content/post/fill-gaps.md

 This repo has been really nice for me, as it has given me a chance to implement some really basic things like linked lists and quicksort, which have given me a really simple way to practice the fundamentals of these languages.
-It also comes with the benefit of practicing these programming tools, useful for both a job and a technical interview.
+It also comes with the benefit of practising these programming tools, useful for both a job and a technical interview.

 I've also been working through the [2022 advent of code in Ruby](https://github.com/Russell-Waterhouse/advent_of_code_2022),